Finding the balance between technology and humanity.

 However, that same study revealed that nearly 60% of marketers say that using digital technologies to replicate the quality of experience that comes with a face-to-face interaction is a very difficult task.

 With stats like that, you’d wonder why a business should even bother with technology at all.
 No matter what the numbers say about the importance of the personal, the trends follow the big players.
-As we progress into 2019, tech adoption rates among large enterprises are up to 10 times higher than the tech growth rates of SMBs.
+As we progress closer to 2020, tech adoption rates among large enterprises are up to 10 times higher than the tech growth rates of SMBs.
 This means that whether small merchants like it or not, their big-time competitors are embracing technology on a grand scale, and it’s time to start following suit.

 Some business owners will be more receptive than others, but no matter what, POS developers and resellers must be knowledgeable and prepared to guide their merchants through the tricky landscape of emerging technologies while always keeping the principle of the personal front and center.
 The approach will not always be the same, and developers and resellers must be prepared to tailor their responses depending on the merchant.
 For example: